Putting Data Protection by Design (DPbD) into practice

 In order to survive in the market, nowadays organizations collaborate in complex, large ecosystems.
 Hence, it is expected that data controllers will spend extra time to coordinate with processors and third parties.
 As an example from a data management perspective, controllers must have mechanisms to comply with data subject’s rights on their own infrastructures, but they must also coordinate with processors for making the necessary changes on their side.
 Changes in a data record might require triggering specific processes for each processor that might happen to have a copy of such record.
 As the number of third parties grow, a systematic, automated mechanism to tackle all these issues will be required by the controller.

 Identification of personal data

 Under the GDPR, data subjects have the right to ask controllers to remove, amend or provide access to all their personal data.
-This poses a challenge as finding all this information requires detailed descriptions of the data processing system and effective governance mechanisms across different systems, including backups, data transferred to third parties and information (internally) shared by organization’s employees.
+This poses a challenge as finding all this information requires detailed descriptions of the data processing system and effective governance mechanisms across different systems, including backups, and data transferred to third parties.
 A significant number of organizations have decided to establish a manual process to find all this information, expecting that the number of data subjects’ requests is going to be low.
 Yet, reports indicate that a significant number of EU citizens are willing to make use of these rights.